 I’m thinking of being a writer.
 Where do I start?

 Start with something that means something to you, or makes you sad, happy, angry, frustrated, or all of them thrown together.
 Connecting to these kinds of emotions can trigger all sorts of creative thoughts in how you want to express them.
-But writing is no different from anything else in life — if you don’t enjoy the process, the step-by-step bits, then it probably won’t work.
-What I would say is that you’re not going to know until you try, so try, as you have nothing to lose, and the best thing about writing is that it is free to do.
+But writing is no different from anything else in life – if you don’t enjoy the process, the step-by-step bits, then it probably won’t work for you.
+What I would say is that you’re not going to know until you try, so try, as you have nothing to lose, and the best thing about writing is that it is free to do!

 I don’t have the confidence to start writing a novel?

 That’s okay, writing can be daunting and remember nobody is born with confidence so don’t worry.
 Confidence is something you acquire by doing – demonstrated performance.
 Think of anything that you are confident in right now and recall the steps you took to get there.
 Whatever that is for you, I bet you weren’t good at it when you started and therefore weren’t confident, but you must have kept going.
 If there is a secret when it comes to confidence and writing it is to really enjoy the story you want to tell.
 Apart from it being a driving force, if you love your idea, then others will love it too, because they can sense your passion, and that should give you the drive to start.

 How do I find my voice?